MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Sparse Fusion Mixture-of-Experts are Domain Generalizable Learners. [[paper]](https://arxiv.org/abs/2206.04046) [[code]](https://github.com/Luodian/SF-MoE-DG)
+  - Bo Li, Jingkang Yang, Jiawei Ren, Yezhen Wang, Ziwei Liu.
+  - Key Word: Domain Generalization; Vision Transformer; Sparse Mixture-of-Experts.
+  - <details><summary>Digest</summary> We reveal the mixture-of-experts (MoE) model's generalizability on DG by leveraging to distributively handle multiple aspects of the predictive features across domains.
+To this end, we propose Sparse Fusion Mixture-of-Experts (SF-MoE), which incorporates sparsity and fusion mechanisms into the MoE framework to keep the model both sparse and predictive.
+SF-MoE has two dedicated modules: 1) sparse block and 2) fusion block, which disentangle and aggregate the diverse learned signals of an object, respectively.

+- Toward Certified Robustness Against Real-World Distribution Shifts. [[paper]](https://arxiv.org/abs/2206.03669)
+  - Haoze Wu, Teruhiro Tagomori, Alexander Robey, Fengjun Yang, Nikolai Matni, George Pappas, Hamed Hassani, Corina Pasareanu, Clark Barrett.
+  - Key Word: Certified Robustness; Distribution Shift.
+  - <details><summary>Digest</summary> We propose a general meta-algorithm for handling sigmoid activations which leverages classical notions of counter-example-guided abstraction refinement.
+The key idea is to "lazily" refine the abstraction of sigmoid functions to exclude spurious counter-examples found in the previous abstraction, thus guaranteeing progress in the verification process while keeping the state-space small.

 - Can CNNs Be More Robust Than Transformers? [[paper]](https://arxiv.org/abs/2206.03452) [[code]](https://github.com/UCSC-VLAA/RobustCNN)
   - Zeyu Wang, Yutong Bai, Yuyin Zhou, Cihang Xie.
   - Key Word: Transformers; Distribution Shift.